3. MCAM Dataset¶

 Corrections for the sensor responses are created by finding the element by element average of the responses and multiplying by the individual response matrix’s psuedo-inverse.

 Where \(C_{i,j}\) is the correction matrix.
-R'
+R' is the average response matrix across sensors,

 and \(R_{i,j}^{-1}\) is the psuedo-inverse of \(R_{i,j}\).